psannielee/blog/_posts/2019-07-30-what-5-democratic-candidates-websites-can-tell-you.md

 get into how Harris wants to solve these issues, these are very concrete plans.
 Of course, passing legislation as president would be difficult if you can't get Congress on board, but that discussion is for another day.

 **The Verdict:** Kamala Harris' website doesn't feel as sophisticated as Elizabeth Warren or Bernie Sanders' sites, but it still feels modern and up-to-date.
-Much like Warren's website, I quite like the color scheme and the fonts.
+Much like Warren's website, I quite liked the color scheme and the fonts.
 Harris uses serif fonts with long text, which I find is a bit easier to read when dealing with long text.
-I also appreciate the personal touch with the Spotify account and the amount of detail some of her policy proposals have.
+I also appreciated the personal touch with the Spotify account and the amount of detail some of her policy proposals have.
 The CTAs are somewhat distracting, but less so than Warren's.

 ## On Point Personal Branding:
 ### Pete Buttigieg

-When I search for [Pete Buttigieg's website](https://peteforamerica.com/){:target="_blank"}, the first thing that strikes me is that it's the first hit, not his Wikipedia page or Twitter account.
-I'm not exactly sure why, but I suspect it might be because he's lesser known, being the mayor of South Bend, Indiana, than any of the four other candidates above.
-My other thought might be because he's the only millennial in the group and may actually have a really good team of people who understand SEO.
+When I searched for [Pete Buttigieg's website](https://peteforamerica.com/){:target="_blank"}, the first thing that struck me is that it's the first hit, not his Wikipedia page or Twitter account.
+I wasn't exactly sure why, but I suspected it might be because being the mayor of South Bend, Indiana, he's lesser known than any of the four other candidates above.
+My other thought was that he's the only millennial in the group and may actually have a really good team of people who understand SEO.

 My first impression is that the website color scheme is reminiscent of universities in the US, specifically Notre Dame, or of the US Navy.
-Interestingly, both Notre Dame and the US navy are relevant to Buttigieg's story&emdash;his parents were professors at Notre Dame and he served in the US Navy.
-Nice work if this was the intent, though I'm unsure if a voter who wasn't familiar with his story would get this.
-To be fair, my other thought was that the colors remind me of Ravenclaw House, but alas, Buttigieg's husband mentioned he [took the official Pottermore quiz and is a Hufflepuff](https://thehill.com/blogs/in-the-know/in-the-know/434422-pete-buttigieg-is-a-hufflepuff-husband-reveals){:target="_blank"}.
+Interestingly, both Notre Dame and the US Navy are relevant to Buttigieg's story&mdash;his parents were professors at Notre Dame and he served in the US Navy.
+Nice work if this was the intent, though I'm unsure if a voter who isn't familiar with his story would get this.
+To be fair, my other thought was that the colors reminded me of Ravenclaw House, but alas, Buttigieg's husband mentioned he [took the official Pottermore quiz and is a Hufflepuff](https://thehill.com/blogs/in-the-know/in-the-know/434422-pete-buttigieg-is-a-hufflepuff-husband-reveals){:target="_blank"}.

 ![Pete Buttigieg's homepage and navigation](/assets/img/buttigieg_home_nav.jpg "Pete Buttigieg's homepage and navigation")